Heal injury caused by running.

 Arch pain can also lead to Plantar Fasciitis.
 The arch of the foot is under strain.
 The shoe Walking or running shoe is not supportive.
-However always having a support can cause problems with you suddenly wear flip flops or walk barefoot on the beach.
+However, always having support can cause problems with you suddenly wear flip-flops or walk barefoot on the beach.

 A combination of a high arch and running on hard surfaces & high impact contribute to plantar fascia.

 It is also wrongly known as the heel spur injury but this is actually the bony growth on the heel bone, just as painful but a different injury.

 It is a broad thick band of tissue that runs under the heel to the front of the foot.

 Inflammation within the cells inside the fascia.